 The sensor is an electronic device which converts light into electrical signals.
 This is recorded as a photograph.
 When the light is low, the sensor along with the supporting electronics has to work hard to get the light converted to electrical signal.
 This causes artifacts too.
 This is noise.
 It can be due to various factors at play but at the end it robs the image of the clarity and even causes change in saturation or color balance.
 With advancement of technology, cameras are now capable of capturing reasonably fine images at insanely high ISOs.
 Such ISOs were unthinkable with the film.

 The specks are not equally distributed in the three colors.
 In most sensors, the blue and green specks are more than the red ones.
 So instead of reducing all color specks, try to reduce noise for only these colors if your post-processing software has this option.
 The size for noise reduction should be kept small enough just to cover the specks.
 Remember reduction in noise also means loss of some details.
 The aim therefore is to reduce the noise while keeping the details intact.
-The aim is to get an acceptable image at the end.
+The aim is also to get an acceptable image at the end.
 Do not loose sight of the forest while looking for the trees.
 When you are removing noise at 100% or higher magnification, keep coming back to view the whole image for a better understanding of the overall photograph.

 Next comes the noise that is in the same color as the subject but it varies in intensity.
 This is called luminance noise and some programs have dedicated option to reduce this kind of noise.
 This should be done after removing the colored noise specks.

 As I had said before, removal of noise causes some loss of details too.
 Sharpening can be applied to cover some of the loss.
 Make sure not to overdo the sharpening.
 Sometimes when the sharpening is not applied properly, it will end up increasing the noise which you had initially reduced.
 Do check this out for proper way of sharpening the image – Sharpening

 Addition of artifacts to replicate film grain is called ‘addition of noise’.
 This is what makes the whole thing confusing.
 For clarity sake, this should have been called ‘grain’ everywhere but then not all programmers are photographers.